 The Sociology of Sport Journal(SSJ) aims to stimulate and communicate research, critical thought, and theory development on issues pertaining to sociology and sport.
-The leading and most authoritative journal in the field, SSJ maintains its strong commitment to the field with methodological coverage ranging from quantitative social science to qualitative research and experimental, narrative research writing.
-The expertly reviewed journal welcomes submissions addressing a wide variety of topics on health, physical activity, fitness, exercise, coaching, sport and the body.
+A leading authoritative journal in the field, SSJ maintains its strong commitment to sociology and sport with methodological coverage ranging from qualitative research and experimental narrative research writing to quantitative social science.
+The expertly reviewed journal welcomes submissions addressing a variety of topics on sport, health, physical culture, and physical activity.

 Past issues of SSJ have presented original articles on topics that include Nike advertising, national identity, sport for peace and development, obesity and public health, and sport policy.
 The journal also publishes a considerable number of articles that use discourse and textual analysis, and it will continue to publish noteworthy research addressing significant topics in the field.

 For individual subscribers, SSJ is available in online-only or print plus online subscription formats.
 Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
 Those who wish to stay updated on recent content may visit the SSJ website to sign up for the free notification of the table of contents, which details the articles and authors for each new issue.

 Institutional subscriptions are offered in the same formats mentioned previously as well as print only.
 Institutional subscriptions must be placed by phone.